blokeley/forcelib/README.md

 The recommended set-up is to install [Anaconda](https://www.continuum.io/downloads).
-Ensure that you install the Python 3.4+ verion.
+Ensure that you install the Python 3.6+ version.
 If you do this, you will have all of the requirements satisfied.

 The actual requirements are:

-- Python 3.4+
+- Python 3.6+
 - pandas
 - numpy
 - matplotlib